Was it an advantage to be an Israelite?

 The Bible describes the Israelites as a stiff-necked people.
 However, this criticism should not be interpreted as suggesting that any other nation could have performed better than the Israelites.
 Every human being embodies a mix of good and evil, and among people worldwide, there are both good and bad individuals.
 Similarly, there are good and bad nations, which often depend on whether the rule of law governs the behaviour of their citizens.
 It is easy to recognize the goodness in capable leaders compared to ineffective leaders, whose actions often lead to problems.
 The Israelites played a crucial role in paving the way for the arrival of the Messiah, bringing the true light of salvation to humanity.

-Upon Jesus’ arrival, the Jews had preserved the prophetic scriptures, aligning his coming with those prophecies.
+Upon Jesus’ arrival, the Jews had all along preserved the prophetic scriptures, aligning His coming with those prophecies.
 Jesus’ adversaries should not necessarily be regarded as notorious sinners but as identifying with the common cultural norms of that era.
-The four Gospels, which narrate Jesus’ life, depict his earthly journey as challenging, often conflicting with the religious authorities.
-However, the Scriptures show that all that was God’s doing.
-It would be unwise to condemn the Jews as uncouth for their obstinacy; they exhibited typical human behaviour, including a fervent adherence to the law.
+The four Gospels, which narrate Jesus’ life, depict His earthly journey as challenging, often conflicting with the religious authorities.
+However, the Scriptures show that the Jewish behavior was God’s doing.
+It would be unwise to condemn the Jews as uncouth for their obstinacy; they exhibited typical human behaviour, including a supposedly fervent adherence to the law.

 “I say then, have they stumbled that they should fall?
 Certainly not!
 But through their fall, to provoke them to jealousy, salvation has come to the Gentiles.
 Now if their fall is riches for the world, and their failure riches for the Gentiles, how much more their fullness!